 1. Coronary Artery Disease

 If left untreated, high cholesterol levels facilitate accumulation in arteries.
 Over time, the plaque build-up restricts blood flow and causes the hardening of the arteries, leading to atherosclerosis.

 Reduced blood supply to the heart can result in heart attack (if a blood vessel gets completely blocked) or chest pain, called angina .

-Cholesterol plaque builds up in your arteries and also narrows or blocks blood vessels that carry oxygen and nutrients to the brain.
+Over time, cholesterol plaque builds up in your arteries and also narrows or blocks blood vessels that carry oxygen and nutrients to the brain.

-When heart blood vessels are narrowed due to plaque build, the heart has to pump harder and exert greater force to distribute blood throughout the body.
+When heart blood vessels are narrowed due to plaque build-up, the heart has to pump harder and exert greater force to distribute blood throughout the body.
 As a result, blood pressure becomes abnormally elevated.

 4. Peripheral Arterial Disease